 19. Jackfruit (Mít)

-Jackfruit originated from India and mostly grew in Southeast Asia and Brazil.
+Jackfruit is a fruit originating in India and is mostly grown in Southeast Asia and Brazil.
 It is also the national fruit of Bangladesh.
 In Vietnam, jackfruits are a popular fruit and can be found nationwide.

 Jackfruit is a big, if not giant, fruit with bumpy and rough skin.
 However, the flesh inside tastes like heaven.
 There are so many segments inside.
 Jackfruit is very fragrant, so when you put it in your house, everyone will know instantly.